Priyanshusharmaaa/Medical-Report-Generator-from-Chest-X-Ray-Images/README.md

 - Associated radiology reports in XML format

 **Key Dataset Features:**
-- **Image File Path:** Link or location of the corresponding chest X-ray image.
+- **Image File Path:** Location/link of the corresponding chest X-ray image.
 - **Findings:** Textual descriptions of abnormalities or observations.
 - **Impression:** A concise summary of the primary conclusions.